zcxy-academic/zcxy-academic.github.io/README.md

 My research interests focus on multiobjective optimization, semi-infinite programming, and optimal control.
 I am devoted to handling multiobjective optimization problems with inequality path constraints in non-linear dynamic systems.
 Furthermore, I have a broad knowledge of multiobjective methods.
 I am currently trying to incorporate parallel and distributed computation into my research to intensify the power of algorithms to solve large-scale and complicated problems and improve efficiency.
 Feel free to look at https://zcxy-academic.github.io/research to learn more!

+## Education
+* MPhil in Control Theory and Control  Engineering, State Key Laboratory of Synthetical Automation for Process Industries (NEU), 2020-present.
+* B.S. in Automation, Northeastern University, 2016-2020

 PROFILE:
 * Highly self-motivated researcher with demonstrated research expertise modeling industrial processes.
 * Strong optimization fundations with a good sense of teamwork.